marthoc/kuna/README.md

 For each camera in a Kuna account, the following devices will be created:

 - Binary Sensor with device class 'motion', and default name "[Camera Name] Motion".
-- Camera (supporting still images (rate-limited at 30s), streaming support will be added soon), with default name "[Camera Name] Camera".
+- Camera with default name "[Camera Name] Camera".
 - Switch with default name "[Camera Name] Switch", which controls the camera's light bulb.

 Note:

 - The private Kuna API only supports polling.
 There may therefore be a lag between when motion is detected or the light is turned on manually and the change is reflected in the Home Assistant UI.
 - Entities may be renamed from the Home Assistant UI.
-- State attributes will be added to entities eventually.

 ## Installation (Home Assistant >= 0.86)
 This custom component must be installed for it to be loaded by Home Assistant.